National War Memorial (Newfoundland): Unveiling 1924

-Field Marshal Earl Douglas Haig, the former commander of the British Expiditionary Forces during most of World War One, was asked to be present to unveil the National War Memorial, on 1 July 1924.
+Field Marshal Earl Douglas Haig, the former commander of the British Expeditionary Forces during most of World War One, was asked to be present to unveil the National War Memorial, on 1 July 1924.
 20,000 people came out on the warm July day.
 That crowd represented about 10 percent of the island nation's population.

 Centennial and Tomb of the Unknown Soldier

 In preparation for the centennial and the entombment, the Memorial received a major $6.1 million restoration that brought the sculptures back to their original state, added new accessible walkways and stairs.
 Another component of the restoration was creating the Tomb of the Unknown Soldier.
 After originally awarding the contract to create the tomb to a Newfoundland company, Ocean Floor Granite, the government had to cancel the contract in December 2023.
 Ocean Granite was using materials sourced from Newfoundland and Labrador to create the tomb.
 A Nova Scotian company, Heritage Memorials, was awarded a new contract in January 2024, and they would use Quebec gabbro for the tomb, but the lid ended up being made from locally sourced anorthosite containing the mineral Labradorite.

 Canada now has two tombs for an Unknown Soldier.
 The other lies at the National War Memorial in Ottawa, just a short distance from Parliament Hill.
 The Commonwealth War Graves Commission allowed for this second tomb, because the Unknown Soldier in Ottawa was repatriated from the Vimy Ridge Memorial war grave site.
 That meant that he was a Canadian soldier, and did not represent Newfoundland because the island's regiment was not part of that battle.
 Newfoundland was its own Dominion at the time of the war and flew its own flag.
 The Commission granted permission in July 2022.